vulnman/vulnman.github.io/_docs/05_user_guide/05-permissions.md

 `pentester`
 :   The members of the pentester group can be added to different projects.
 This will add permissions to the user to change, delete and view the project and its assets.
+Pentesters do not have permissions to add contributors to projects.
+Editing clients is forbidden too.